benwiley4000/blog.benwiley.org/content/blog/create-web-optimized-screencapture-gifs-from-unix-shell.md

 Check the Gifsicle website (above) for Mac installation options, including Homebrew.

-We're going to limit our GIF to 256 colors, and use Gifsicle's most advanced image optimization algorithm (03).
+We're going to limit our GIF to 256 colors, and use Gifsicle's most advanced image optimization algorithm (you can try out reducing the color count even more to further reduce the file size).

 {{<highlight bash>}}
 $ gifsicle --colors 256 -O3 < animation.gif > animation_optimized.gif